Do I Need a Survey When I Buy Property?

 If you are buying a new build plot you may still want a surveyor to look at the build quality and point out any snagging issues or potential defects.

 A new build comes with a 10 year structural guarantee.
 Mainstream developers will offer NHBC.
-Other developers may use a different provider and you should check they are accepted by your lender.
+Other developers may use a different provider but you need to check that they are accepted by your lender.
+Each lender has different lending criteria and requirements.
+Again, buyer beware applies and NOT all developers are equal.

 I am a: